MateoNitro550/MateoNitro550.github.io/_posts/_en/2024-08-19-Forest-Hack-The-Box.md

 ![](https://raw.githubusercontent.com/MateoNitro550/MateoNitro550.github.io/main/assets/2024-08-19-Forest-Hack-The-Box/8.png){:class="blog-image" onclick="expandImage(this)"}

 We can further refine the list of users obtained to focus exclusively on relevant accounts.
 The first two accounts, _DefaultAccount_ and _Guest_, are created by the _AD_ itself (although _Guest_ is not enabled by default).
-Accounts ending in _$_ are _computer accounts_, while the _$331000-VK4ADACQNUCA_ account has an unusual format and could be a specialservice account or automatically generated.
+Accounts ending in _$_ are _computer accounts_, while the _$331000-VK4ADACQNUCA_ account has an unusual format and could be a special service account or automatically generated.
 Accounts starting with _SM\__ and _HealthMailbox_ are related to the _Microsoft Exchange_ service.
 This leaves us with five potential users for our analysis.

 The next thing we’ll do is use the `GetNPUsers` script from the `Impacket` suite.
 To run it, we need to provide the _AD_ domain name we want to target.
 To set this up, we will edit the `/etc/hosts` file to ensure that the domain name resolves to the corresponding IP address of the server.